Optimal reconstruction of general sparse stochastic block models

 Taking the expectation over $D$, we find that the overall probability of recovering the root correctly is at least $1 - 2q \E{e^{-\frac{\delta^2q^2}{8} \lambda_2^2D}} $.
 Using the fact that the moment generating function of the Poisson distribution is $\E{e^{tD}} = e^{d(e^t-1)}$, and that for all feasible values of $\delta$, say $\delta < \frac{2}{q}$, we have that $e^{-\frac{\delta^2q^2}{8}} < 1 - \frac{\delta^2q^2}{32}$, we find that the probability is bounded below by

 As before, we have that the exact same argument provides the result for $\tilde E_k$. \end{proof}

-Finally, as a corollary, we obtain an improved version of \cref{lemma: numChildCancel} using this new estimate. \begin{cor} Suppose that $\sigma_\rho = i$.
-There exists a $C = C(\pi, \xi, q, \delta)$ such that if $\lambda_q^2d > C$, then for layer $L$ deep enough and any child $v$,
+Finally, as a corollary, we obtain an improved version of \cref{lemma: numChildCancel} using this new estimate. \begin{corollary} Suppose that $\sigma_\rho = i$.
+There exists a $C = C(\pi, q, \delta)$ such that if the communities are $\delta$-distinguishable by $\{\xi_i: \lambda_i^2d > C\}$, then for layer $L$ deep enough and any child $v$,